-Bristol Elementary School placed in the bottom 50% of all schools in New Hampshire for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%) for the 2018-19 school year.
+Bristol Elementary School placed in the bottom 50% of all schools in New Hampshire for overall test scores (math proficiency is bottom 50%, and reading proficiency is top 50%) for the 2020-21 school year.

-The percentage of students achieving proficiency in math is 35-39% (which is lower than the New Hampshire state average of 48%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 45-49% (which is lower than the New Hampshire state average of 56%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 30-34% (which is lower than the New Hampshire state average of 38%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 50-54% (which is approximately equal to the New Hampshire state average of 52%) for the 2020-21 school year.

-Minority enrollment is 6% of the student body (majority Hispanic and Black), which is lower than the New Hampshire state average of 14% (majority Hispanic).
+Minority enrollment is 4% of the student body (majority Hispanic and American Indian), which is lower than the New Hampshire state average of 17% (majority Hispanic).

 Bristol Elementary School ranks among the top 20% of public schools in New Hampshire for: